jonnonz1/nz-statute-book/acts/public/2002/parole-act-2002.md

 **Variation and discharge of conditions**

 ### 56 Application for variation or discharge of conditions
-(1) An offender who is subject to release conditions or detention conditions imposed by the Board may apply to the Board at any time for the variation or discharge of any of those conditions.
+(1) An offender who is subject to release conditions imposed by the Board may apply to the Board at any time for the variation or discharge of any of those conditions.
-(2) A probation officer may at any time apply to the Board for the variation or discharge of any release condition or detention condition imposed by the Board that applies to an offender.
+(2) A probation officer may at any time apply to the Board for the variation or discharge of any release condition imposed by the Board that applies to an offender.
 (3) An application under this section must indicate whether or not the offender wishes to appear before the Board to state his or her case.
 (4) When a probation officer applies for the variation or discharge of a condition, the probation officer may suspend the condition until the application is determined.

 ### 56A Application of section 56 during epidemic
-While an epidemic management notice is in force, a probation officer who has made an application to the Board under section 56(2) for the variation of a release condition or detention condition imposed by the Board may himself or herself vary the condition; and the variation has effect until the application has been heard and disposed of.
+While an epidemic management notice is in force, a probation officer who has made an application to the Board under section 56(2) for the variation of a release condition condition imposed by the Board may himself or herself vary the condition; and the variation has effect until the application has been heard and disposed of.

 ### 57 Procedure for determining applications
 (1) Before determining an application for variation or discharge, the Board may seek information from anyone it considers has, or may have, an interest in the application, such as (without limitation) the police or any victim of the offender.
-(2) To avoid doubt, section 13 (which is about information to be given to offenders) applies to hearings for the purpose of determining an application for variation or discharge.
+(2) To avoid doubt, section 13 (which is about information to be given to, or withheld from, offenders) applies to hearings for the purpose of determining an application for variation or discharge.
 (3) An application for variation or discharge may be determined without the Board hearing from any person, unless— (a) the offender has asked to appear before the Board to state his or her case; or (b) the Board wishes to hear from any person orally.

 ### 58 Board determines application for variation or discharge
-(1) On an application under section 56, the Board may direct the variation or discharge of any release condition or detention condition imposed by the Board that applies to an offender.
+(1) On an application under section 56, the Board may direct the variation or discharge of any release condition imposed by the Board that applies to an offender.
 (2) The Board may not—
   (a) extend the duration of any release condition to a date that is later than 6 months after the offender's statutory release date; or
-  (b) extend the duration of any special condition beyond the date on which the standard release or detention conditions cease to apply.
+  (b) extend the duration of any special condition beyond the date on which the standard release conditions cease to apply.
 (3) The Board may not discharge the standard release conditions with effect from a date that is less than 6 months after the date on which the offender was released, unless the offender is released on compassionate release or was, at the time of his or her release, detained in a hospital or in a secure facility.
 (4) If the Board directs the variation or discharge of a condition,— (a) the variation or discharge takes effect on the date specified in the direction; and